owaspsamm/website/content/en/internal/backlog.md

 5. **Remove presentations from the repo** — move to GitHub Releases, Google Drive, or Git LFS; repo-size optimisation, not user-visible.
 Decision needed before acting.
 6. **Netlify staging reconfiguration** — switch from serving pre-built `gh-pages-v2` to building from `main`; enables persistent staging URL and PR deploy previews for ongoing development.
 Do immediately post-cutover.
 7. **OG preview validation** — verify Open Graph and Twitter Card previews are rendering correctly post-launch using LinkedIn Post Inspector (`linkedin.com/post-inspector`), Twitter/X Card Validator (`cards-dev.twitter.com/validator`), and opengraph.xyz.
+8. **Playwright visual regression tests** — screenshot-based regression suite to catch CSS regressions silently introduced across sessions.
+High-value pages: docs single, model overview, business-function, practice, stream, blog post, user-day talk, homepage.
+Run on PR via GitHub Actions; baseline screenshots committed to repo.
+Prevents the class of bug where link underlines, nav tints, or pager styles break without any failing test.
+9. **Review `booxmedialtd/ws-action-parse-semver@v1` in the CI pipeline** — unmaintained third-party action used in the `updateHugoMod` job to parse the SAMM core release tag on `repository_dispatch` events.
+Not on the critical path for normal pushes.
+Assess whether it still works reliably; if not, replace with a maintained alternative or an inline `bash` semver parse.
+Low urgency; only bites when a new core release fires.

 ## Multilingual model pages